mathigon/textbooks/probability/content.md

 meteorologist with detailed weather data might say the chance of rain is 64.2%.

 Or suppose that I toss a coin and cover it up with my hands – the probability of tails is 50%.
-Now I peek at the result, but don't tell you.
+Now I peek at the result, but don’t tell you.
 I know for certain what has happened, but for you the probability is [[still 50%|100%|not 50%]].

 ---